-Adjusted Annual Income Before Provision for Income Taxes (EBT) in 2014 year, and value to the organization going forward.
+Historically, in the first quarter of the subsequent year, our compensation committee subjectively allocates the bonus pool among the individual executives based upon the recommendations of our Chief Executive Officer and the compensation committee's perceptions of each participating executive's contribution to our financial, clinical and governance performance during the preceding year, and value to the organization going forward.
 The committee also has the discretion to allocate the bonus pool among the individual executives prior to the end of the year and any such early allocation will remain subject to further adjustments upon the final determination of the bonus pool calculations during the first quarter of each year.
 The financial measure that our compensation committee considers is our adjusted annual income before provision for income taxes.
-The clinical measures that our compensation committee considers include our success in achieving positive survey results and the five star performance.
+The clinical measures that our compensation committee considers include our success in achieving positive survey results and Centers for Medicare Services' five-star performance.
 The governance measure that our compensation committee considers includes succession planning and establishing a team made up of members of the Board of Directors and management with the goal of creating a strategy for the Board of Directors which emulates the culture of the organization.
 Our compensation committee also reviews and considers feedback from other employees regarding the executive's performance.
 Our compensation committee exercises discretion in the allocation of the bonus pool among the individual executives and has, at times, awarded bonuses that, collectively, were less than the bonus pool resulting from the predetermined formula.
-For 2014, the compensation committee did not cap the executive bonus pool.
-Based upon the predetermined formula, taking into account negative adjustments of \$652,589 for the Company's clinical and governance performance, the bonus pool for 2014 was \$5,873,306.
-Bonuses for 2014 performance were allocated to the Named Executive Officers who participated in the executive incentive program as follows: Christopher Christensen, \$1,354,405, Suzanne Snapper, \$1,014,614, Barry Port, \$1,104,918 and Chad Keetch, \$712,831.
+Based upon the predetermined formula, taking into account negative adjustments of \$1,084,273 for the Company's clinical and governance performance, a multiplier adjustment of \$1,020,518 and \$637,222 reserved to be distributed to other employees outside of the pool, the bonus pool for 2015 was \$6,952,689.
+Bonuses for 2015 performance were allocated to the Named Executive Officers who participated in the executive incentive program as follows: Christopher Christensen, \$2,324,311, Suzanne Snapper, \$1,705,890, Barry Port, \$1,701,005 and Chad Keetch, \$1,221,484.
 Beginning in 2011, we implemented a policy for allocating executive bonus compensation between cash and non-cash compensation, such that if the total executive pool is greater than \$2.0 million, for every dollar greater than \$2.0 million, half of the incentive will be paid in cash and half will be paid in fully vested restricted stock awards.
-This amount increased to \$2.2 million in 2012, \$2.5 million in 2013 and 2014 and \$2.75 million in 2015.
-As the bonus pool was greater than \$2.5 million in 2014, fully vested restricted bonus stock awards were granted to the participating Named Executive Officers as follows: Christopher Christensen, \$545,595, Suzanne Snapper, \$408,691, Barry Port, \$445,082 and Chad Keetch, \$287,169.
+This amount increased to \$2.5 million in 2013 and 2014 and to \$2.75 million in 2015.
+As the bonus pool was greater than \$2.75 million in 2015, restricted bonus stock awards were granted to the participating Named Executive Officers as follows: Christopher Christensen, \$702,484, Suzanne Snapper, \$515,577, Barry Port, \$514,114 and Chad Keetch, \$369,183.
+These bonus stock awards are fully vested and subject to one year transfer restriction.